Engine Rattling Noise – Where is it coming from ? How bad is it ?

 There are many moving parts within your engine that can cause a rattling noises:

-Reason, Timing Chain Or Belt Noise:
+Reason, Timing Chain Or Belt Noise

 Engine Rattling Noise

-Timing Chain Or Belt Noise
+Timing Chain Setup

 Replacement of the hydraulic tensioners and the chain guides, may be necessary.
-If you have a timing belt, check it for wear and replace it; if you are near the prescribed replacement interval.
+If you have a timing belt, check it for wear.
+And, replace it, if you are near the prescribed replacement interval.

-Reason, Valve Train Noise:
+Reason, Valve Train Noise

 Engine Rattling Noise

-Reason, Piston Slapping Noise:
+Reason, Piston Slapping Noise

 Fitting oversize pistons, will solve the problem, but this is a very expensive fix.
-It may not be worth doing on a high-mileage vehicle, that has lost most of its value.
+It may not be worth doing on a high mileage vehicle, that has lost most of its value.
 If you can live with the engine rattling noise, it is unlikely to cause any further issues.

-Reason, Connecting Rod Knocking Noise:
+Reason, Connecting Rod Knocking Noise

 Once you hear the engine rattling noise, you will need major engine work, which will be very expensive.
 If not fixed, some or all of these rotating parts, can fail and destroy the engine.